elomasney/styled_v1/README.md

 ### **_Service Detail Page_**
 - The service detail page consists of 2 sections: Product Information and Product Features
 - The Product Detail section is a **card** layout with image to the left and text to the right on medium screens and up, and top image and text underneath on smaller screens.
 - The product information includes name, description, price, and quantity selector field.
-The quantity selctor allows the user to increase and decrease the quantity of the item they wish to add to their bag.
+The quantity selector allows the user to increase and decrease the quantity of the item they wish to add to their bag.
 - Above the product/service image a link is provided, this link is the category name for the product/service.
 If a user clicks this link they will be directed back to the all products/services page with that category.
 - There are two **buttons** located below the quantity selector 'Add to Bag' and 'Keep Shopping'.
 The Add to Bag button will add the product to the users shopping bag.
-They will be alerted via Bottstrap toast if it was successful or not and the item will be displayed with the toast showing the product image, name, quantity and price.
+They will be alerted via Bootstrap toast if it was successful or not and the item will be displayed with the toast showing the product image, name, quantity and price.
 - This shopping bag total will be reflected in the navbar shopping bag underneath the shopping bag icon.
 - The Keep Shopping button, if clicked will direct the user back to the all products/services page which will allow the user to continue to browse the products/services available on the website.
 - In the case of an Admin user being logged in - 2 **links** are provided directly below the product image: 'Edit' and 'Delete'.
 The 'Edit' link will direct the admin user to the Edit Product page that will auto populate with the specific product details and allow the Admin user to edit the details of that specific product.
 - The delete link will trigger a popup confirmation using Sweet Alerts that will ask the user to confirm if they are sure they wish to delete this product.
 The Admin user can then select to cancel the delete request or confirm the delete.
 If confirmed the product will be deleted from the database and the user will be redirected to the all products/services page.
-- The Product/Service Feature section is displays the product features associated with the specific product if they exists.
+- The Product/Service Feature section displays the product features associated with the specific product if they exists.
 These features describe to the user what is included in the service if they choose to purchase it.
 - In the case of an Admin user being logged in - 2 **links** are provided directly below each product feature: 'Edit' and 'Delete'.
 The 'Edit' link will direct the admin user to the Edit Product Feature page that will auto populate with the specific product feature and allow the Admin user to edit the details of that specific product feature and which products to link with it.
 - The delete link will trigger a popup confirmation using Sweet Alerts that will ask the user to confirm if they are sure they wish to delete this product feature.
 The Admin user can then select to cancel the delete request or confirm the delete.
 If confirmed the product feature will be deleted from the database and the user will be redirected to the all products/services page.